-In 2017, my specific wish list includes a great coming-of-age graphic novel (middle grade or young adult), a commercial LGBTQIA love story (young adult), or a snappy fun character-driven picture book featuring a child from a marginalized background (picture book).
+My specific wish list includes a great coming-of-age graphic novel (middle grade or young adult), a commercial LGBTQIA love story (young adult), or a snappy fun character-driven picture book featuring a child from a marginalized background (picture book).

 Recent Titles: Hug It Out! by Louis Thomas (picture book); the Jasmine Toguchi series by Debbi Michiko Florence (chapter book); Gertie's Leap to Greatness by Kate Beasley (middle grade); Betty Before X by Ilyasah Shabazz, with Renée Watson (middle grade); You Bring the Distant Near by Mitali Perkins (young adult).

 email@example.com .
 646-438-6170

 Works on: Picture books through young adult projects, fiction and nonfiction, and select graphic novels.

 Looking for: Books from #ownvoices creators, especially Asian/Asian American, immigrant, LGBTQ+, and neurodiverse authors and illustrators.
 I acquire across all genres, but am most drawn to realistic settings, and prefer my fantasy and science fiction grounded in our world.